 Several months ago the website Non Veni Pacem posted an article titled, “A Friendly Challenge to Robert Siscoe,” by a regular commenter on the site who goes by the name “Smith”.
 The Challenge was in response to an article on the Peaceful and Universal Acceptance’ (here), which was intended to demonstrate that the election of Francis is an infallible dogmatic fact.

 Smith offered a number of objections to the article, but the main one – the one he himself referred to as his Major Point – is that “the designation of dogmatic fact as to the validity of a papal election can only apply to past popes,” not present Popes.”

 He then provided several arguments to explain why he believes only past Popes can be connected with dogma, and attempted to demonstrate why several of my arguments were erroneous.
-He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed these confirm his position.
+He further argued that two of the five quotations I included in my article referred to past Pope, not current Popes, and claimed that these quotations confirm his position.

 That seems to be the main thrust of his argument.
 I will also take the opportunity to respond to an objection that was raised by Bishop Garcia, and another by Fred Martinez of the Catholic Monitor, in response to a two-part article I wrote for One Peter Five that defended the same doctrine.
 (Part I, Part II).